Average Mortgage Rates

 For identical loans, your prepaid interest – and hence the calculated APR – may vary depending on when you close your purchase (or refinance) transaction.
 Closing later in the month will decrease the prepaid interest.
 Calculating APRs on ARMs differs depending upon whether your initial rate is fully indexed or if it is discounted or premium.
 Don’t be surprised if you see the APR lower than the mortgage rate for ARMs.
 To calculate the APR on ARMs after the fixed rate period, lenders are required to use the rate that would be produced if the loan were to adjust at the time it is offered, and to assume that rate would stay constant for all the years after the initial period.

 The APR should only be used to compare similar loan products with same mortgage amount and tenure.
 For example, you shouldn’t compare the APR of a 30-year fixed rate mortgage to that of 5/1 ARM.

 A lower APR does not necessarily mean it’s better of the two loan offers.
-You should also consider how long you plan to remain in the loan.
+You should also consider how long you plan to keep that loan.

 APR calculations always assume you will be keeping the mortgage for the entire loan term.
 If not the case, the upfront costs can increase the true cost of your loan and increase the APR due to a shorter loan life.